Kevin Andrus: Early life and education

 Andrus was born in Pocatello, Idaho.
 Andrus' father, Ken Andrus, is a rancher who served as a member of the Idaho House of Representatives.
 Andrus graduated from Marsh Valley High School.
 In 2012, Andrus earned a Bachelor of Science degree in Agricultural Business and Management from Brigham Young University–Idaho.
 In 2017, Andrus earned an MBA degree from Idaho State University College of Business.

 Career

 Andrus was a Ranch Foreman, a horse trainer, and a business consultant.
 In 2017, Andrus became a loan officer at Ireland Bank in Malad City, Idaho.
 In 2018, Andrus became a manager at Andrus Ranch.

 On November 6, 2018, Andrus won the election and became a Republican member of Idaho House of Representatives for District 28, seat B.

 Andrus served on the following committees in the 2019–2020 Legislative session: Agricultural Affairs, Business, and State Affairs.

 Andrus resigned from the Idaho House in September 2025 after being appointed to a position in the United States Department of Agriculture.

-Personal life

-Andrus and his wife, Shelby Andrus, live in Lava Hot Springs, Idaho.